theomega/IMAP_DMS/README.md

 This script reads an IMAP mailbox (aka an IMAP folder) and search for all mails which it has not processed already.
-For each of the mails, it takes each of its attachment which is not already plain text and turns them into plaintext.
+For each of the mails, it takes each of its attachment which is not already plain text and turns them into plain text.
 The original attachment is left unchanged and a new attachment containing the plain text is added.